NEWS & ARTICLES FROM Lowe-Tillson Insurance & Associates

 • Adaptive cruise control: This type of cruise control automatically speeds or slows down your car based on the actions of the vehicles in front of you.
 This tool can help reduce the likelihood and severity of rear-end collisions.

 • Automatic braking: Automatic braking devices are designed to reduce the severity of high-speed collisions in the event of a lapse of driver attention.
-These devices can predict impending crashes and help combat distracted driving.

 Tips for Preparing Your Home for Winter